Why is my Microwave Not Turning Smoothly? (5 tips to fix microwave turntable)

 A microwave won’t turn smoothly if there are food particles or debris caught under the turntable, the turntable is improperly seated on the roller ring, there is a dirty or damaged roller guide, a damaged tray coupling, or a faulty turntable drive motor.
 In most case, you can get a microwave to turn smoothly by cleaning and reseating the turntable.

-Read on to learn why microwaves rotate, the five potential causes preventing your microwave from turning smoothly, and tips and tricks to get your microwave back in working order.
+Continue reading this article to learn why microwaves rotate, the five potential causes preventing your microwave from turning smoothly, and tips and tricks to troubleshoot and get your microwave back in working order so that you won’t need to use a repair service.

 Why the microwave may not rotate Smoothly (5 potential reasons and fixes)